Executive Summary

 Achievable objectives are essential.
 We have adopted the Japanese idea of Kaizen – starting with small steps.

-Transition Centre developed a Vison 10 – 10 framework: an objective of achieving ten percent of any goal, such as local food or energy, within a timeframe of no longer than ten years (preferably much less) for each module.
+Transition Centre developed a Vison 10 – 10 framework: an objective of achieving ten percent of any goal, such as local food or energy, within a timeframe of no longer than ten years (preferably much less) for each core module.
 We find this gives a better feel of achievability than taking on the whole sector.
-It allows us to lay the groundwork, run pilot models and refine the process.
+It allows us to lay the groundwork, run pilot models, and refine the process.
 Once we achieve ten percent, we have the infrastructure for moving to the next level.
 We believe that the best place to start is with local foods.

 Culture